Journal Entry of Deferred Revenue

 Suppose Company A sells Tickets for IPL Series.
 The Customer buys 10 Tickets Online for different matches.
 Ticket Cost = 1,000

-- In this case, Company A will recognize the Revenue as soon as one match end, and the balance amount will be deferred.
+- In this case, Company A will recognize the revenue as soon as one match ends, and the balance amount will be deferred.

 - Journal Entries:

-- The Balance in the Sale of Tickets Account will be reflected in the Liability side of the Balance Sheet and will be utilized as and when the IPL Match ends.
-If at all 9 matches are concluded, and one match gets canceled, the balance in the Account i.e., 1,000 would continue to be a part of the Liability Side of the Balance Sheet unless the same is repaid to the Customer as Refund.
+- The Balance in the Sale of Tickets Account will be reflected in the Liability side of the Balance Sheet and will be utilized when the IPL Match ends.
+If all nine matches are concluded and one match gets canceled, the balance in the Account, i.e., 1,000, would continue to be a part of the Liability Side of the Balance Sheet unless the same is repaid to the Customer as a Refund.

 Conclusion

-Hence Deferred Revenue refers to the advance Revenue the Company receives for Sale of Products/Services for a particular period, and only a small portion of it is recognized as Earned Revenue.
+Hence Deferred Revenue refers to the advance Revenue the Company receives for the Sale of Products/Services for a particular period.
+Only a small portion of it is recognized as Earned Revenue.
 The balance is shown on the Liability side of the Balance Sheet as Deferred.

 This article has been a guide to Deferred Revenue Journal Entry.
-Here we discuss step by step Top 7 examples of deferred revenue journal entry along with detailed explanations.
+Here we discuss the Top 7 examples of deferred revenue journal entries and detailed explanations.
 You may learn more about accounting from the following articles –